NishanBhattarai327/vanilla-chess/docs/technical-documentation.md

 - Volume control and mute functionality
 - Customizable sound themes (standard, classic, modern)
 - Pawn promotion dialog for selecting promotion pieces
+- Visual check indicators when a king is in check

 ## 2. System Architecture